chubbymaggie/fossa-docs/src/md/integrating-code/git.md

 FOSSA does not currently support other SCMs directly, but will still resolve them if needed by another package manager (i.e. npm, CocoaPods, etc...).

 More SCMs are slated for future releases -- please contact suppot@fossa.io to request an SCM integration.

+## Known Issues

+- Repositories without any commits or branches cannot be imported
+- Repositories without any files cannot be analyzed